Telephone Triage

 DISPOSITION: A TIERED APPROACH

 Telephone triage implies a tiered approach that requires nurses to identify the symptom acuity level.
-The example below has several tiered categories with flexible timeframes within which the nurse determines what is a safe, prudent, and reasonable disposition.
-The following four tiers are adapted from definitions and descriptions used by the American Board of Emergency Medicine (ABEM, 2019).
+The example below has several tiered categories with flexible timeframes within which the nurse determines a safe, prudent, and reasonable disposition.
+The following four tiers are adapted from definitions and descriptions used by the American Board of Emergency Medicine (Beeson et al., 2020).

 - Emergent Level: All emergent-level symptoms will require ED services.
 Life-threatening symptoms will always require paramedic transport to ED within minutes.
 Patients must be kept NPO.
 Remain on the line with the caller.
 Whenever possible, institute a three-way conference call with both patient and EMS services, suicide prevention, rape crisis, poison center, etc., according to facility policies.

 - Some patients in the urgent category may also require paramedic transport due to transportation problems.
-Some may require other reliable, timely transport as is practical (i.e. cabs, Uber, Lyft, etc.) if there is no readily available car or if relatives are too anxious to drive them in.
+Some may require other reliable, timely transport as is practical (e.g., cabs, ride-share, etc.) if there is no readily available car or if loved ones are too anxious to drive them in.
 When applicable, always notify labor and delivery or ED of pending arrivals of any patient coming via car.

 - Nonacute Level: Nonacute symptoms may require evaluation within a 24-plus-hour timeframe or future appointment or advice only.
 Depending on the time of day and day of the week (available access), these patients may also be directed to ED, urgent care, or office settings for further evaluation, as appropriate.